2nd annual Daddying Film Fest & Forum (D3F)

 All students (1st grade through college/university undergrads) and Dad filmmakers are eligible to submit short films/videos (under 10 minutes) for D3F juror consideration for a nominal fee.
 Please note that FilmFreeway, the platform vendor we use to accept online entries, requires kids under 18 to get parental permission when registering to submit a film/video.

 Other independent (adult, non-student) filmmakers and studios may submit short or feature-length films/videos to D3F for a small entry fee.
 Non-dad, adult entries will be considered for Festival screening and Atticus Award trophies only and are not eligible for Daddy Appleseed Fund cash awards (details below).

 ALL films submitted to the D3F for consideration must relate in some way to one of three D3F themes (above).

 How to Submit Your Short Film

-Students and Dads may submit a 1- to 7-minute short film/video (preferably in MP4 or MOV format) for consideration by registering and uploading their film to the D3F FilmFreeway page.
+Students and Dads may submit a short film/video (in MP4 or MOV format) for consideration by registering and uploading their film to the D3F FilmFreeway page.
 Adult, indie filmmakers may submit films of any length.
-Please visit the D3F website OR FilmFreeway for more information about 2023 registration, Festival deadlines, and more details about the June event.
+Please visit the D3F website for more information about 2023 registration, Festival deadlines, and more details about the June event.

 When Will the Daddying Film Festival & Forum Be Held?

-The D3F will run June 4-11, 2023.
-The first annual Daddying Film Forum will take place in New Mexico on Saturday and Sunday, June 24 and 25 (site and event times TBD).
+The virtual D3F will run June 4-11, 2023.
+The first annual Daddying Film Forum will take place in New Mexico on Saturday and Sunday, June 24 (Albuquerque) and 25 (Santa Fe).